emilygsimmonds/Bayesian_sliding_window/README.md

 # Bayesian_sliding_window
-Repository to try out making a Bayesian form for a sliding window
+Code to develop a Bayesian sliding window in Nimble